-Supply Chain Visibility is an Operations Game Changer
+Supply Chain Visibility Technology is a Game Changer

 Back in 2011, many supply chains came to a screeching halt as an 8.9-magnitude earthquake rocked the northeast coast of Japan.
 The natural disaster and ensuing tsunami damaged thousands of homes and pieces of infrastructure and left the country with $235 billion in damages, according to Business Horizons.
 These impacts devastated locals but also put companies around the world that didn’t have supply chain visibility in precarious situations.

 Many businesses depended on suppliers in Japan to keep their entire supply chain running.
 As a major manufacturing hub, Japan at the time was providing approximately 22% of the world’s 300mm silicon wafer supply and 60% of critical auto parts.
 It was also a primary supplier of lithium battery chemicals, flash memory and anisotropic conductive film used in LCD flat panel displays, writes the Harvard Business School.
 Prices for many of these items jumped 20% as a result of the natural disasters and shortages hampered global supply chains for years after.
 Even the world’s leading automotive brands had to put products on hold or temporarily shut down operations as they waited for new parts and materials.

 Such events showed how fragile supply chains were at the time and how many large corporations were working with their information stacked in siloes.
 Data is typically housed in disparate issues, if it stored at all; this causes a massive issue with data collection.
 A lack of data integration and effective data analytics prevented companies from being agile enough to swiftly react to natural disasters and interruptions.
 It revealed a true weakness in supply chain visibility technology.